pentallelogram/andrew/README.md

 IE_v7.html - A heap spray buffer overflow for Internet Explorer v7 and earlier.
 Tested on Windows XP SP3 x86.
 Written by Andrew Lewis with help from fuzzysecurity.com.

 CommuniCrypt.html - A heap spray buffer overflow for CommuniCrypt Mail on IE6 and 7, overwrites SEH handlers.
 Written by Andrew Lewis with help from Corelan.be.

+CoolPDFReader_316308.md - Quick Write-Up of an SEH overwrite on Cool PDF Reader 3.1.6.308.
+Discovered and Exploited by Andrew Lewis.

+CoolPDFReader_316308.pdf - Malicious PDF tested on Windows XP SP3